AU-ExoMars/PCOT/mkdocs/docs/devguide/plugins.md

 from pcot.dataformats import envi

 def saveEnvi(w):
     """Function takes a PCOT main window.
-It finds the input 0 if it can, and then saves an ENVI from that image."""
+It finds the first selected node, gets its output 0, and then saves an ENVI from that image."""

-    try:
-        node = w.doc.getNodeByName("input 0")
-    except NameError:
+    sel = w.doc.getSelection()
+    if len(sel) == 0:
-        print("cannot find node")
+        ui.log("no selected node")
         return
+    node = sel[0]

+    directory = os.path.expanduser(pcot.config.getDefaultDir('pcotfiles'))
     res = QtWidgets.QFileDialog.getSaveFileName(w,
                                                 "ENVI file ",
                                                 os.path.expanduser(pcot.config.getDefaultDir('pcotfiles')),
                                                 "ENVI files (*.hdr)")
     if res[0] != '':
+        # get the output of that node
         (root, ext) = os.path.splitext(res[0])
-        # get the output of that input 0 node
-        img = node.getOutput(0,pcot.datum.Datum.IMG)
+        img = node.getOutput(0, pcot.datum.Datum.IMG)
-        envi.write(root,img)
+        envi.write(root, img)

 # the function to add the new menu item.
 This will take a single parameter: